arvind5/trustauthority-samples/deployment/README.md

 There are four components required to build the demo app:

 - Dockerfile to build the Intel® Key Broker Service (Intel KBS) relying party container.
-- **KBS.env** environment file to configure Intel KBS.
+- **kbs.env** environment file to configure Intel KBS.
 You must modify this file to suit your environment.
 - Dockerfile to build the Intel TDX workload container.
 The Intel TDX workload build process supports Intel SGX DCAP, Azure confidential VMs with Intel TDX, and Google Cloud Platform (GCP) Confidential VMs.
-- **workload.env** to supply the workload with Intel KBS and Intel Trust Authority connection info.
+- **workload.env** environment file to supply the workload with Intel KBS and Intel Trust Authority connection info.

 ## Prerequisites
 - [Docker engine >= 20.10](https://docs.docker.com/engine/install/)